 7. Annotated bibliography

 Paolo Landri is a Senior Researcher of the Institute of Research on Population and Social Policies at National Research Council in Italy (CNR-IRPPS).
-His main research interests concern educational organizations, professional learning and educational policies.
+His main research interests concern educational organisations, professional learning and educational policies.